Skip to main content

 Local web UI

 The web UI and CLI share the same review state.
-You can use either interchangeably — approve a file in the web UI and reject another via CLI.
+Approve a file in the Changes tab and reject another via brv review reject — both reflect immediately on the other side.

 Review and push